 A significant factor for the implementation of the necessary line projects is the duration of the approval processes, which are currently very complex and protracted.
 Other specific factors and also capacity bottlenecks in the administrations conducting the procedures or among experts delay the approval procedures.
 To eliminate these deficits and accelerate the already severely delayed grid expansion (cf. Salzburg line) as well as the electricity and energy transition in Austria, the following aspects of the operating environment need to be improved (see NDP 2021, also section 1.6):

 - creation of social and political acceptance for the energy transition (also across the sectors) and the absolute necessity to expand the electricity grids as an essential “building block” for the energy and climate targets;

 - amendment of the General Administrative Procedures Act (Allgemeines Verwaltungsverfahrensgesetz, AVG), particularly with a view to speeding up procedures and as a key instrument for procedural regulations, also for major proceedings and EIA procedures, as well as adaptations to the opportunities presented by the Internet and the digital transformation; and

-- harmonisation and appropriate approval thresholds for line and grid projects as well as safeguarding the existing lines and planning corridors and keeping them clear.
+- harmonisation and appropriate approval thresholds for line and grid projects as well as protection of the existing lines and planning corridors and keeping them clear from new buildings underneath.